-Ben Lane is the Senior Financial Reporter for HousingWire.
-In this role, he helps set a leading pace for news coverage spanning the issues driving the U.S. housing economy.
+Ben Lane is the Managing Editor of HousingWire.
+In this role, he leads the editorial team, helps set the pace for news coverage spanning the issues driving the U.S. housing economy and helps guide HousingWire's overall direction.
 Previously, he worked for TownSquareBuzz, a hyper-local news service.
 He is a graduate of University of North Texas.

 Recent reporting by Bloomberg suggested that the Trump administration may be wavering on pursuing widespread reforms of Fannie Mae and Freddie Mac in advance of the 2020 election due to the potential economic impact of those reforms on voters.
 Now, Federal Housing Finance Agency Director Mark Calabria now says it’s possible that the GSEs may remain in conservatorship until 2024, at least.

 For years, State Farm agents could offer mortgages to their customers through State Farm Bank, the company’s banking arm that offers home loans, auto loans, checking accounts, savings accounts, credit cards and other traditional banking services to State Farm customers.
 But that won’t be the case for much longer.
 Soon, State Farm will begin using Quicken Loans to originate mortgages for its customers thanks to a significant new partnership between the two companies.

 Nomura Securities International will pay a fine of $25 million after the Securities and Exchange Commission accused several of the company’s former mortgage bond traders of lying to customers about the nature of the trades.
 According to the SEC, several Nomura RMBS and CMBS traders made “false and misleading statements” to customers while negotiating the sales of those bonds.

 Thanks in large part to interest rates that have fallen throughout much of the year, it appears that the mortgage business had quite a solid second quarter, at least at some of the nation’s largest lenders.